After a 2 year delay we finally got to go on our long-awaited Puglia family holiday in May 2022 and it was every bit as good as we hoped it would be.

 Where to base yourself in Puglia

-Because we only had 1 week for our Puglia trip and a 3-year-old with us we decided to base ourselves in one location and explore from there.
-We found a beautiful trullo style property outside the town of Castellana Grotte that was a great base for exploring all the popular Apulian places I list in this article including Alberobello, Monopoli and Ostuni.
+Because we only had 1 week for our Puglia family holiday and our son was only 3 at the time we decided to base ourselves in one location and explore from there.
+We found a beautiful spacious trullo villa with private pool just outside the town of Castellana Grotte that was a great base for exploring all the popular Apulian places I list in this article, including Alberobello, Monopoli and Ostuni.

 Perhaps the most famous town in Puglia, Alberobello is where you’ll find the highest concentration of trullo buildings with over 1500 tightly packed into the rural valley.
 What makes Alberobello so unique is that you don’t find this style of building anywhere else outside of the Itria Valley.